 In 2014, U.S. sugar processors filed anti-dumping and countervailing duty complaints against Mexico.
 The resulting high duties would have severely disrupted trade with Mexico, but instead, the U.S. and Mexican governments negotiated agreements to enforce minimum prices and maximum sales of sugar from Mexico, effectively creating a managed trade regime that has forced U.S. sugar prices higher than the levels mandated by Congress.

-These “suspension agreements” — signed in December 2014 and then amended in June 2017 – created an unnecessarily high floor price for both raw and refined sugar imports from Mexico, as well as burdensome volume restraints on sugar imports.
+These “suspension agreements” — signed in December 2014 and then amended in 2017 and 2019 — create an unnecessarily high floor price for both raw and refined sugar imports from Mexico, as well as burdensome volume restraints on sugar imports.

-As a result, U.S. sugar prices have been artificially forced up — and certain U.S. cane refiners and their workers have been injured — by a deliberate, government-created shortage.
+As a result of the overly regulated sugar trade with Mexico under the suspension agreements, U.S. sugar prices have been artificially forced up — and certain U.S. cane refiners and their workers have been injured — by a deliberate, government-created shortage.
 And Mexican companies have benefited from higher prices established by the suspension agreements.

 Congress should recognize the negative impact that the suspension agreements have had on the American economy.
 Congress should fix the U.S. sugar program with the Fair Sugar Policy Act to ensure American food manufacturers can access adequate supplies of sugar at a reasonable price so they can sustain and create jobs and produce quality products at affordable prices.